BitSwap-BiFi/bitswap-docs/content/legal.md

 ### License Type

-Bitswap's core code is released under an open-source license known as [Business Source License 1.1], which is designed to provide transparency and freedom to users and contributors.
+Bitswap's core code is released under an open-source license known as Business Source License 1.1, which is designed to provide transparency and freedom to users and contributors.

 ### License Terms